The reason you should never say never is that you’ll invariably end up doing it.

-Okay, the son of outlaws—the one who “didn’t fit” (not a beautiful Canadian Monty, resplendent in his iconic uniform).
+Okay, Laramie, the son of an outlaw—the one who “didn’t fit” (not a beautiful Canadian Monty, resplendent in his iconic uniform) takes over.
 Ariana is deeply religious, praying heavily first to live, then to see her adopted parents, home, and school again.
 She gradually appears to have feelings for Laramie as he tends to loosen the bonds.

 Actually a pretty tame bunch of outlaws, almost caricatures (at least around Ariana—could have been MUCH worse) and having raised Laramie that he could be so different.